How to Screen a Rental Applicant Who Doesn't Provide an SSN

 2. They Do Not Wish to Provide Their SSN

-More and more consumers are concerned with how their private information is being handled, especially with the ease of access to data.
-It’s understandable that an applicant could be worried about identity theft as they don’t really know the person they’re sending the application to.
+Consumers are becoming more concerned with how landlords might handle their private information, especially with the ease of access to data.
+Understandably, an applicant could be worried about identity theft as they likely don’t know the landlord.

 One best practice for landlords is to mention on the application the steps that you plan to take to safeguard their information.